-In the fifth century BCE the Second Temple was built.
-In 169 BCE the Syrians in the cause of Hellenism desecrated it, and in 165 BCE the Maccabees rededicated it, after they defeated the Macedonian-Greek rulers of Syria in a guerilla war.
-After 4 BCE, with massive building by Herod “the Great”, the Temple again became one of the great wonders of the ancient world.
-The Romans destroyed this Second Temple in 70 CE, and for them it was a victory of such significance that they commemorated it by erecting the triumphal Arch of Titus, which still dominates the Roman Forum, with a frieze showing a triumphal Roman legion carrying the Temple treasure.
+In the fifth century BCE, the Second Temple was built.
+In 169 BCE the Syrians in the cause of Hellenism desecrated it, and in 165 BCE the Maccabees rededicated it after they defeated the Macedonian-Greek rulers of Syria in a guerilla war.
+After 4 BCE, with the massive building by Herod “the Great,” the Temple again became one of the great wonders of the ancient world.
+The Romans destroyed this Second Temple in 70 CE, and for them, it was a victory of such significance that they commemorated it by erecting the triumphal Arch of Titus, which still dominates the Roman Forum, with a frieze showing a triumphal Roman legion carrying the Temple treasure.

-When the Emperor Hadrian began planning to replace the destroyed Second Temple with a shrine to Jupiter, a Jewish revolt known as the Bar Kochba Rebellion broke out.
+When Emperor Hadrian began planning to replace the destroyed Second Temple with a shrine to Jupiter, a Jewish revolt known as the Bar Kochba Rebellion broke out.
 In the subsequent revolt in 135 CE, according to the Roman historian Cassius Dio, some 580,000 Jewish soldiers were killed.
-Following that revolt, Hadrian decreed that ‘Syria Palestina’ – Philistine Syria, or ‘Palestine’, should replace the name ‘Judea’.
-Jerusalem was razed to the ground and symbolically ploughed, the Roman shrine was built, and the name of the city was changed to Aelia Capitolina.
+Following that uprising, Hadrian decreed that ‘Syria Palestina’ – Philistine Syria, or ‘Palestine,’ should replace the name ‘Judea.’
+Jerusalem was razed to the ground and symbolically plowed, the Roman shrine was built, and the name of the city was changed to Aelia Capitolina.

 It is in the direction of Jerusalem that Jews face when they pray three times daily.
 Jewish prayers themselves contain numerous references to Jerusalem and Zion.
 For twenty centuries Jewish prayers have centered on the hope that God will restore the Jewish people to His holy city.